Nash Metropolitan: Metropolitan Club (AMC)

-Collectibility
+Legacy

 The "Metropolitan's staying power and its never-ending cuteness" have earned it "a place among the Greatest Cars of All Time" in the opinion of automotive writer Jack Nerad, a former editor of Motor Trend magazine: "No, the Metropolitan didn't come from a top-of-the-line manufacturer.
 No, it doesn't have a proud racing history.
 And, no, it wasn't built in huge numbers.
 But [it] possesses an ageless, cuddly quality that has made it a perennial favorite of car lovers and car agnostics alike."
 Nerad added: "If you wanted to ... wring the Met through its paces, you would be rewarded with a 0–60 miles per hour acceleration time of nearly 30 seconds.
 The Met was reasonably light at approximately 1800 pounds, but that weight was squared off against 42 horsepower."

 In the opinion of syndicated auto journalist and author Bill Vance, the 1200 cc Metropolitan "was quite a stylish little car" that was "ahead of its time" and performed well against its competition.

-Brian Sewell cites the 1500 cc version as the one "now perversely recognized as a collector's car", and says that the Metropolitan is "worth a moment's consideration, for in the history of the post-war American car industry it was the only genuine attempt to provide the market there with a mass-produced small, cheap car that could hold its own in urban traffic and slot into parking spaces far too small for even the smallest Ford or Chevrolet ... [but] the steering, dreadfully hampered by the enclosure of the front wheels, is so insensitive, and the turning circle so wide, that parking is a wretched business, the slack response of the huge steering-wheel a feature common in lumbering US cars of the period."
+Brian Sewell cites the 1500 cc version as the one "now perversely recognized as a collector's car".
+He wrote that the Metropolitan is "worth a moment's consideration, for in the history of the post-war American car industry it was the only genuine attempt to provide the market there with a mass-produced small, cheap car that could hold its own in urban traffic and slot into parking spaces far too small for even the smallest Ford or Chevrolet ... [but] the steering, dreadfully hampered by the enclosure of the front wheels, is so insensitive, and the turning circle so wide, that parking is a wretched business, the slack response of the huge steering-wheel a feature common in lumbering U.S. cars of the period."

-By British standards it looked "awful", according to Autocar, but Nash were "very pleased with it".
+By British standards, it looked "awful", according to Autocar, but Nash was "very pleased with it".